jumidev/terrabuddy/README.md

 **Special Variables**

-In addition to variables loaded in .yml files, tb also provides special component variables
+In addition to variables loaded in .yml files, tb also provides special variables

-- `COMPONENT_DIRNAME` the directory that contains the component
+- `COMPONENT_PATH` full path to component, relative to project
-- `COMPONENT_PATH` path to component, relative to project
+- `COMPONENT_DIRNAME` innermost component directory
 - `PROJECT_ROOT` absolute path to project